Healthcare FSA Changes for 2014

 How the MIT Health Care FSA Works

-Although your MIT health and dental plans will cover much of your medical costs every year, you will probably have to pay some portion of your medical expenses out of pocket.
-The MIT Health Care Flexible Spending Account (FSA) is a voluntary account offered by MIT and administered by Crosby Benefit Systems Inc. The MIT Health Care FSA makes it possible for you to set aside money from your pay to cover some of the medical expenses not covered by your health plan.
-The money you contribute—up to the annual limits set by federal law (minimum $104, maximum $2,500 annually in 2014)—is not taxed as income, and there is no tax or penalty when you use the money for eligible medical or dental expenses.
+Although your MIT health and dental plans will cover much of your health care costs every year, you will probably have to pay some portion of your health care expenses out of pocket.
+The MIT Health Care Flexible Spending Account (FSA) is a voluntary account offered by MIT and administered by Crosby Benefit Systems Inc. The MIT Health Care FSA makes it possible for you to set aside money from your pay to cover some of the health care expenses not covered by your health plan.
+The money you contribute—up to the annual limits set by federal law (minimum $104, maximum $2,500)—is not taxed as income, and there is no tax or penalty when you use the money for eligible health care expenses.

 When you, your spouse, or dependent children pay for an eligible expense, you are reimbursed through your account.
 You cannot be reimbursed for the expenses of domestic partners.

 - you have been appointed—and are currently employed—to work at MIT for at least three months

 - you work at least 50% of the normal full-time work schedule